adhvai-pixel/metro-fare-matrix-generator/README.md

-# 💰 Interactive Fare Matrix Generation System
+# 🚇Interactive Fare Matrix Generation System

 > **Internship Project Showcase**
 > **Note:** The source code is not included in this repository as it was developed during an internship and is subject to confidentiality.
 This repository showcases the project's functionality, methodology, and outputs.